hexie1995/Sequential-Link-Prediction/Readme.md

 $ python calculate_different_AUC.py
 ```

-If you have run the other two in the order described above, then you can ignore the whole section above and directly call it, as this function is meant to be called after all the feature metrices has been generated.
+If you have run the other two in the order described above, then you can ignore the whole section above and directly call it, as this function is meant to be called after all the feature matrices have been generated.

 Very Importantly, in the file `calculate_different_AUC.py`, the main loop contain a variable named `choice`.